Olga Islar

 Maria Olga Islar, known on the stage as Olga Islar, (7 January 1865 – 24 September 1944) was a German soprano who predominantly performed roles from the soubrette and lyric soprano repertoire.
 She began her career in 1887 at the Staatsoper Hannover and then came to the Metropolitan Opera in New York City for the 1890-1891 season.
 She performed in a season of opera in Philadelphia in 1891 led by Gustav Hinrichs, and then toured the United States as a member of Minnie Hauk's opera company.
 She returned to Germany where she was active in opera houses until 1895 when she joined the New German Theatre (now the State Opera) in Prague.
 She performed there for three years and then returned to Germany where she performed as a member of first the Leipzig Opera (1898-1900) and then Landestheater Coburg (1901-1904).
 In her later life she lived in Vienna, Austria.
 Of Jewish ancestry, she was arrested and sent to the Theresienstadt Ghetto in 1944 during The Holocaust of World War II.
 She was murdered there on 24 September 1944.

 Early life and career

 Born to Jewish parents, Maria Olga Islar was born in Germany on 7 January 1865.
 She made her opera debut at the Staatsoper Hannover 1887 where she was a principal artist through 1889.
 She was then committed to the Opernhaus Düsseldorf (1889-1890).
-In April 1899 she traveled to London to perform at the The Athenaeum, Camden Road in a concert organized by Arthur Wallen.
+In April 1899 she traveled to London to perform at The Athenaeum, Camden Road in a concert organized by Arthur Wallen.
 She performed in a concert with the Chaplin Trio at Prince's Hall in Piccadilly in June 1889.
 She performed a concert with the American tenor Rechab Tandy at The Crystal Palace (CP) that same month, and returned to the CP in July 1889 to perform in concert with English tenor Edward Branscombe under conductor August Manns.